7 Smart Budgeting Habits to Build This Year (That Actually Stick)

 Schedule a Weekly “Money Date”

 Block off 30–60 minutes a week for a “money date”—think of it as a cozy catch-up with your wallet.
 Grab a snack, cue up your go-to tunes, or team up with your bestie or partner to make it fun.
-This weekly hangout makes budgeting habits that stick feel like a breeze and keeps you stoked about your progress.
-Give yourself a big cheer for little victories, like sticking to your grocery list—it keeps you fired up!
+This weekly hangout can make money management feel easy and keep you excited about your progress.
+Celebrate small wins, like sticking to your grocery list—it adds up.
 Here’s how to make it awesome:

 • Check your spending: See if it’s in sync with your plan.